Why is it so hard to let go of the past?

-Yes, things happened before and those things lead to the present.
-However, there is no way for you to interact with things that have transpired even just a moment ago.
+This doesn’t mean that things didn’t happen before, but there is no way for you to interact with things that have transpired even just a moment ago.

-When you’re unable to let go of the past
+When you’re unable to let go of your past

 - You’re held captive by a ghost who uses chains of your own making to enslave you.

 - You’re directing negative energy into a void.
-Your physical, emotional, and mental health all suffer because you’re shackled to the past.
+Your physical, emotional, and mental health all suffer because you’re shackled to past experiences.

 - You lose your ability to be active in the present and shape a future for yourself.

-In this post, I give you a 6 step process to help you let go of the past that will allow you to leave trauma behind and move on.
+In this post, I give you a 6 part, step-by-step process to help you let go of the past that will allow you to leave trauma behind and move on.
+This will be life-changing if your personal growth has stalled because you can’t forgive yourself for past mistakes.

-How to let go of the past and get on with your life
+How to let go of your past and get on with your life

 1) Understand that the past isn’t real